 The museum is large, with many outdoor spaces displaying vivid visual exhibits such as airplanes and tanks that appeal to children, making it a priority destination for families on weekends.
 Admission is free, and the museum is heavily promoted by the media, which is also part of the reason for its popularity.

-"My 3-year-old son was very excited to see airplanes in real life," said Nguyen Ngoc Tuan, 30, living in Dong Da district.
+"My 3-year-old son was thrilled to see the airplanes in real life," said Nguyen Ngoc Tuan, 30, who lives in Dong Da district.

-AZA Travel CEO evaluates opening time also helps this place to be crowded.
-In November, the weather is cool so people tend to like to go out more.
-If it opened in the summer, the weather is hot, the number of visitors may not be as crowded.
+AZA Travel CEO evaluates opening time This also contributes to the high volume of customers.
+In November, the weather is cool, so people tend to enjoy going out more.
+If it opened in the summer, when the weather is hot, the number of customers might not be as high.

 Chairman of Lua Viet Tourism, Nguyen Van My, also said that many people come "out of curiosity, love of new things" and "crowd effect".
 Some come to "take virtual photos" and "show off on social networks".